- FlowStream Blog

-Q: Cavitation is typically classified into two general categories – inertial and noninertial cavitation.
-What is the difference between inertial and noninertial cavitation?
+Q: Pump cavitation is typically classified into two general categories–inertial and noninertial cavitation.
+What is the difference between inertial cavitation and noninertial cavitation?

-Q: What are the typical causes of cavitation in and around pumping systems?
+Q: What are the typical causes of pump cavitation?
 What are the typical end results of cavitation in pumping systems?

 The end result of cavitation is the collapse of the vapor bubbles inside the pump, which can cause several problems.
 The first problem is a reduction in the pumping capacity of the pump.
 If the pump is unable to keep up with the incoming flow, then an overflow situation may occur.
 Cavitation also causes damage to the pump.
 The collapsing vapor bubbles can cause excessive vibration, which can cause rotating parts, such as the impeller, to contact non-rotating parts, such as the wear plates or wear rings, causing damage.
 Excessive vibration may also cause premature failure to mechanical seals and bearings.
 Cavitation can also damage the wetted components themselves from contact with the imploding vapor bubbles.
 In these instances, the energy that is released when the vapor bubbles implode causes pieces of the metal to break off and collide with other moving parts.
 The damage typically occurs to the impeller and can severely reduce the operating life of the pump.

 - The Pump Guy’s Quick & Easy Tips for Resolving 85% of Cavitation Issues

 Q: What are some common warning signs that may signal the end-user that they are expeiriencing pump cavitation?